ozone-his/ozone-flink-jobs/README.md

 ### Development

-#### DSL
+#### Domain Specific Languages (DSLs)

-The project provides for defining ETL jobs for reporting.
-The underlying DSLs usable for the jobs are categorized as:
+.
+The project generates Flink jobs based on SQL DSLs.
+The DSLs are categorized into two:
 - [Flattening DSLs](https://github.com/ozone-his/ozonepro-distro/analytics_config/dsl/flattening/README.md) - For flattening data from OpenMRS.
 Note that these are related to the Liquibase migration scripts that are used to create destination tables found [here](https://github.com/ozone-his/ozonepro-distro/analytics_config/liquibase/analytics/).
 - [Parquet Export DSLs](https://github.com/ozone-his/ozonepro-distro/analytics_config/dsl/export/README.md) - For exporting data to parquet files